King's Cross Central

-King's Cross Central (KXC) is a multi-billion pound mixed-use development in the north-east of central London.
+King's Cross Central is a mixed-use development in the north-east of central London.
 The site is owned and controlled by the King's Cross Central Limited Partnership.
 It consists of approximately 67 acres of former railway lands to the north of King's Cross and St Pancras mainline railway stations.
 The site is largely determined by three boundaries: the existing East Coast Main Line railway leading out of King's Cross; York Way, a road marking the division between Camden and Islington boroughs; and the new railway line, High Speed 1 (HS1), formerly known as the Channel Tunnel Rail Link, which curves around the site to the north and west.

-The master planners for the development are Allies and Morrison, Demetri Porphyrios, and Townshend Landscape Architects.
+The master planners for the development were Allies and Morrison, Demetri Porphyrios, and Townshend Landscape Architects.
 The overall developer is Argent LLP.
-Construction work is ongoing.
+In 2016, the government announced it had sold their investment in Kings Cross Central for £371 million.
+The final building of the masterplan was approved in the summer of 2023.

 History

-Background

 The area of what is today Kings Cross was farmland, intersected by York Way heading north leading to a bridge which crossed the River Fleet at Battlebridge.
 This name led to a tradition that this was the site of a major battle between the Romans and the Iceni tribe led by Boudica (also known as Boudicea), support by writings from the ancient Roman historian Publius Cornelius Tacitus.

-1820: Regents Canal

 It was not until the development of New Road in 1765 (later to become Euston Road), that the development of Kings Cross began.

+1820's: Regents Canal

 Initially developed as terraced housing, with the opening of the Regents Canal in 1820 the area became industrialised.
-In 1824 the Imperial Gas Light and Coke Company developed a gas works south of the canal, which drew a number of other highly-polluting industries into the area.
+In 1822 the Imperial Gas Light and Coke Company developed a gas works south of the canal, which drew a number of other highly-polluting industries into the area.